Reachability Analysis of Large Linear Systems with Uncertain Inputs in the Krylov Subspace: Introduction

 Reachability analysis computes the set of possible solutions of dynamic systems subject to uncertain initial states and inputs.
 The availability of all possible solutions can be used for many purposes: formal verification of dynamic systems with discrete and/or continuous dynamics \cite{Banerjee2012, Asarin2006}; computation of invariance sets \cite{Kolmanovsky1998a, Blanchini1999}; computation of the region of attraction \cite{El-Guindy2017b}; optimization of constrained systems with uncertainties \cite{Limon2010, Schuermann2017a}; set-based observers \cite{Combastel2005, Le2013b}; and conformance checking \cite{Roehm2016}.
 The theory of efficiently computing reachable sets is advancing rapidly and their usefulness has already been demonstrated for many applications, such as automated driving \cite{Falcone2011, Althoff2014b}, robotics \cite{Taeubig2012, Pereira2016b}, power systems \cite{VillegasPico2014, El-Guindy2016}, and analog/mixed-signal circuits \cite{Frehse2006,Althoff2013c}.

 \paragraph{Reachability analysis of linear systems} The reachability analysis in particular of linear continuous systems has been intensely researched.
-While the main approach for computing reachable sets of linear systems by using the superposition principle has not significantly changed in recent years \cite{Dang2000}, much progress has been made by experimenting with different set representations: ellipsoids \cite{Kurzhanskiy2007}, polytopes \cite{Chutinan2003}, zonotopes \cite{Girard2005}, zonotope bundles \cite{Althoff2011f}, support functions \cite{Girard2008b}, level sets \cite{Mitchell2005}, and combination of support functions and zonotopes \cite{Althoff2016c}.
-In particular, when using zonotopes, support functions, or the combination thereof, one can efficiently compute systems with more than $100$ continuous state variables.
-Recently, a new technique has been proposed which combines simulation results by using the superposition principle to represent reachable states via generalized star sets \cite{Duggirala2016, Bak2017}.
-Although this technique can compute large systems, it cannot consider uncertain time-varying inputs and requires a formally verified solver for linear systems.
+While the main approach for computing reachable sets of linear systems by using the superposition principle has not significantly changed in recent years \cite[Eq.~4.14]{Dang2000}, much progress has been made by experimenting with different set representations: ellipsoids \cite{Kurzhanskiy2007}, polytopes \cite{Chutinan2003}, zonotopes \cite{Girard2005}, zonotope bundles \cite{Althoff2011f}, support functions \cite{Girard2008b}, level sets \cite{Mitchell2005}, and combination of support functions and zonotopes \cite{Althoff2016c}.
+In particular, when using zonotopes, support functions, or the combination thereof, one can efficiently compute systems with several hundred continuous state variables.
+Recently, a new technique has been proposed which combines simulation results by using the superposition principle to represent reachable states via generalized star sets for certain inputs \cite{Duggirala2016, Bak2017c, Bak2018a} and uncertain, piecewise-constant inputs \cite{Bak2017b}.
+Although this technique can compute very large systems---in some cases up to a billion states variables \cite{Bak2018a}---it cannot consider uncertain, arbitrarily time-varying inputs and requires a formally verified solver for linear systems.
+Even more recently, decomposition techniques have been developed to speed up reachability analysis of linear systems \cite{Bogomolov2018}; however, arbitrarily-varying inputs cannot be considered in \cite{Bogomolov2018}.
 Since one cannot exactly compute the reachable set of linear systems, except when all eigenvalues are real or imaginary \cite{Lafferriere1999a}, one typically demands tight over-approximations of reachable sets.

 \paragraph{Further use for nonlinear systems} Reachable set computations of linear systems are often embedded in algorithms for computing reachable sets of nonlinear systems, either by partitioning the state space into conservatively linearized regions \cite{Asarin2007} or by conservatively and continuously linearizing a nonlinear system along its center trajectory \cite{Althoff2008c, Dang2010}.
 With conservative linearization, we refer to techniques that compensate linearization errors by adding uncertainty, e.g., in the form of additive uncertain inputs.